 Partnering with the Federal Government is much different than partnering with the private sector.
 The Government posts all of its requirements for public access.
 In order to become a service provider, a contractor must clearly and convincingly demonstrate that you can fulfill a government requirement in an advantageous manner.
 Please review the DOE forecast of prime and subcontracting opportunities to seek requirements you may want to fulfill.
-You may reach the forecast at: http://hqlnc.doe.gov/forecast.
+To reach the forecast click here.
 Requirements on the forecast are cross-referenced by NAICS codes, program office, and area of opportunity, solicitation method, contracting activity, release dates, and planned award dates.
-Once you find a requirement that interests you, click on it and go the point of contact to inquire additional information.
+Once you find a requirement that interests you, click on it and go to the point of contact to obtain additional information.
 Requirements listed in the forecast go out for two years, thus, giving prospective offertory sufficient time to prepare.

 Once you’ve isolated an opportunity from the DOE Business Forecast, you need to start working on a business development strategy in order to prepare a meaningful capability statement or proposal for the requirement.
 Some useful tips include:

 • Allow yourself at least one year to prepare an approach for fulfilling the requirement.
 The incumbent contractor does not always win the recompetition.

 • Obtain a copy of the former solicitation for the requirement.

 • Review the statement of work, résumés of key personnel, the basis of award, and the security requirements.

 • Find out the current prime contractor’s subcontractors.

 • Consult with firms that have databases of previous Government requirements.
 These companies can provide you with former solicitations, proposals, and names of subcontractors.